Parameshwar Hegde: Early life and music training

 Born to Shri Govinda Hegde and Ganapamma Hegde in Uttara Kannada district of Karanataka, Pandit Parameshwar Hegde was drawn into music at young age.
 Under the influence of his father late Shri Govinda Hegde, he started learning Hindustani music when he was ten years old.
 Soon, under the guidance of Sri.S.M.Bhat and Pandit Chandrashekar Puranika Math, he further pursued learning Hindustani Classical music.

 In 1976, Parameshwar Hegde went to Dharwad to seek advanced training under Pandit Basavaraj Rajguru.

 Personal life

 Pandit Parameshwar Hegde is married to Smt.
 Lalitha Hegde, a singer herself, who is the daughter of Yakshagana artist and musician, late Dr.Mahabala Hegde Keremane.
 They have two daughters, Veena and Vani.

 Career

 In his early music career days, Pandit Parameshwar Hegde was a rank holder in the Visharad exam conducted by the Gandharva Mahavidyalaya and a first rank holder in Vidwath exam conducted by the Government of Karnataka.
-Being an ‘A’ grade artist on All India Radio, he has been featured in several national broadcasts.
+Being an ‘A Top’ grade artist on All India Radio, he has been featured in several national broadcasts.
 He has performed with the world renowned musician Pandit Vishwamohan Bhatt in a couple of Jugalbandi concerts.
-He has performed in music festivals like 'Basava Jayanthi Utsav', 'Impu', Hampi Utsav, 'Sawai Gandharv Bhimsen Mahotsav' and has also performed in India, U.S.A, Canada, United Kingdom and the Gulf countries.
+He has performed in music festivals like 'Basava Jayanthi Utsav', 'Impu', Hampi Utsav, 'Sawai Gandharv Bhimsen Mahotsav' and has also performed in India, US, Canada, United Kingdom and the Gulf countries.